Who May Apply

 - Test scores no more than five years old from one of the following: MAT, GRE or GMAT.
 This requirement may be waived for students whose portfolio indicates an ability to engage in graduate-level study.

 Applications must be completed within one year of initial submission or individuals may be required to resubmit materials.
 All application materials become a permanent and confidential part of University records and are not returned.

 Program of Study

-Upon acceptance, a program of study is developed and may include transfer credits from other institutions if petitioned for by the student.
-Students are encouraged to contact the program director for any advice related to their program.
-The Office of Graduate Studies and Continuing Education will provide students with a copy of their program of study.
+Upon acceptance, a program of study is developed and may include transfer credits from other institutions.
+Students are encouraged to contact the program director for advice.
 Some program directors establish advising schedules for matriculated students that continue throughout the program.

 In some programs, students may decide to write a six-credit thesis under appropriate faculty direction.
 Details are established prior to registration and in consultation with the thesis supervisor and the program director.

 Dual Degree Program

 The dual degree master’s program can be designed and based on career interests and educational goals.
 Applicants must receive permission from the program directors and the appropriate dean to pursue dual degrees.
 The dual degree program offers a common set of core courses, making it possible to earn two degrees with fewer credits than if earned separately.

 Students who have completed their first master’s degree at Salve Regina and wish to complete their second master’s degree at Salve Regina may petition the appropriate graduate program director.
 Upon approval, the required credits for the second master’s degree can be reduced to a total of 30 credit hours.
 This option may not be available for some programs with accreditation or licensing requirements.